 You also have to know how to read a wheel engineering print and understand what the print is telling you about the dimensions and specifics of that wheel or rim product.

 I didn’t set out in life to become a wheel salesman and Off-The-Road wheel and tire specialist.
 Life circumstances, personal relationships and skills I have developed along the way in my working life led me to this field of work.

-When I entered this industry over 22 years ago, I didn’t know anything about wheels except they mount tires on them and you need to have them on your car or truck.
+When I entered this industry over 25 years ago, I didn’t know anything about wheels except they mount tires on them and you need to have them on your car or truck.
 If you needed a tire you bought one from a retail tire dealer.
-I remember telling the owner of the company when he was selling me on this business and getting me to come to work for him that “I don’t know a damn thing about wheels”.
-His reply was “that’s great because I will teach you everything you need to know”.
+I remember telling the owner of the company when he was recruiting me into this business and getting me to come to work for him, that “I don’t know a damn thing about wheels”.
+His reply was “that’s great.
+Because I will teach you everything you need to know”.
 He gave me a handful of catalogs and said start reading and to come up with questions for all the things I didn’t understand.
 At that stage of my education in the business I had a lot of questions because I didn’t know anything.
 Thus began my education into the OTR wheel industry and I have been learning ever since.